 - Maya Sanur Resort & Spa: A luxurious beachfront getaway set in quiet area of Sanur.
 The expansive rooms feature rich wooden tones with eye-popping local accents.
 The coastal views from the swimming pool and beach are simply spectacular.

 With the popularity of Bali’s western beaches growing year after year, it’s surprising to land upon a place like Canggu that’s just starting to come into its own.
-Located just 25 minutes north of Seminyak on the Indian Ocean coast, Canggu is a calm and low-key destination (as of now) that’s perfect for travellers keen on escaping the wild party culture of its brethren to the south for a more subdued Bali experience.
+Located just 25 minutes north of Seminyak on the Indian Ocean coast, Canggu is a calm and low-key destination (as of now) that’s perfect for anyone keen on escaping the wild party culture of its brethren to the south for a more subdued Bali experience.

 Even with its quieter atmosphere, Canggu is home to a handful of excellent oceanside bars, cafés and restaurants serving up Bali food favourites.
 It’s also a growing surfing hotspot with far more elbow room than other towns along the coast and sits close to picture-perfect rice fields and Tanah Lot, one of the Bali’s most famous sites.